CityOfZion/neo-api-js/README.md

 # NEO JavaScript API

 A JavaScript API for connecting to a NEO Network.
-Interface methods implement low-level protocols and provide access to NEO nodes and Antchain.org API Services.
+Interface methods provide access to NEO nodes and Antchain.org API Services implementing JSON-RPC and REST respectfully.

 Available soon on `npm` and `bower`.